 By Brett Yates, Acting Executive Director

 Today I’m writing about two exciting new pieces of legislation here in California that will advance animal welfare across our home state.
 The first law is AB 485, the very first statewide bill that requires pet shops to source their animals from shelters and rescues.
-Of course, advocating for shelter animals is core to our mission and with our Adopt & Shop locations, we’ve proven that this model works.
+Of course, advocating for shelter animals is core to our mission.
 Now we’re thrilled to see it implemented throughout California.

 We salute the efforts of the bill’s sponsors and supporters.
 In fact, at our recent annual Gala, Michelson Found Animals honored AB 485 coauthor, CA Assemblyman Matt Dababneh, with our Leader in Animal Welfare award.
 We also recognized Judie Mancuso, Founder of Social Compassion in Legislation, who worked tirelessly in support of this legislation.